Here’s the Essential Hurricane Preparedness Checklist for Your Car

 “This might include higher ground that is less likely to be subject to flooding,” said Gadson of State Farm.

-A garage is the ideal spot to leave your car if you have access to one.
+Your garage can protect the car from blowing debris.
 If you have to leave your car outdoors, Gadson said, be sure to secure outdoor furniture or other items that could get picked up by high winds and damage your vehicle.
+You should also cover the vehicle with a custom car cover (or blankets and cardboard, in a pinch) to protect it from scratches and dings.

-He also advises drivers to review their auto insurance policies with their insurance agent prior to a storm.
+Gadson advises that drivers review their auto insurance policies with their insurance agent prior to a storm.
 In addition, drivers should take photos of their property before a storm hits and make sure they keep important papers — like the car title and insurance documents — in a safe place.

-Nicole Dow is a staff writer at The Penny Hoarder.
+Nicole Dow is a former staff writer at The Penny Hoarder and Timothy Moore is a regular contributor covering banking, investing and automotive topics.